Hoantrbl/SeeTrek/README.md

 ## Citation

-If you think your work is usefull, please cite our work, I appreciate that.
+If you think our work is usefull, please cite our work, I appreciate that.

 ```
 @article{li2025see,